New Brunswick has backlog of 1,046 contaminated sites | CBC News

 Martin says New Brunswick is the only province in Atlantic Canada with no legislation or regulation applying to its program for environmental cleanup of contamination.

-In 86 per cent of cases examined by the auditor-general, the lead engineer assigned to a site cleanup did not send a compliance letter within 15 days to whomever was responsible for the contamination, as the department's procedures require.
+In 86 per cent of cases examined by the auditor general, the lead engineer assigned to a site cleanup did not send a compliance letter within 15 days to whomever was responsible for the contamination, as the department's procedures require.

 And 39 per cent of the cases had no compliance letter at all.